Smejia723/Item-Catalog/README.md

 `vagrant up`

-Then access the shell with:
+Access the shell with:

 `vagrant ssh`

-Then then navigate in the vagrant with:
+Navigate in the vagrant with:

 `cd /vagrant` then ` cd catalog`

-Then run the application:
+Run the application:

 `python application.py`

-After the last command you are able to browse the application at this URL:
+You are able to browse the application at this URL:

 `http://localhost:5000/`